 - 35. To report to those charged with governance (including Cabinet) on the Committee's findings, conclusions and recommendations concerning the adequacy and effectiveness of their governance, risk management and internal control frameworks, financial reporting arrangements, and internal and external audit functions. - 36.
-To report to Full Council on a regular basis on the Committee's performance in relation to the terms of reference and the effectiveness of the Committee in meeting its purpose. - 37.
+To report to Full Council on a regular basis (and no less than once per annum) on the Committee's performance in relation to the terms of reference and the effectiveness of the Committee in meeting its purpose. - 37.
 To publish an annual report on the work of the Committee.